-The designated health care components of CASE will enter into a memorandum of understanding with those departments and/or functions of CASE which provide services to the designated health care components or which otherwise might have access to PHI in the possession of the designated health care components.
-As of the date of the promulgation of these Policies and Procedures, a memorandum of understanding will be entered into between the designated health care components and those components or functions of the following departments which interact with the designated health care components:
+The designated health care components of CWRU will enter into a memorandum of understanding with those departments and/or functions of CWRU which provide services to the designated health care components or which otherwise might have access to PHI in the possession of the designated health, care components.
+As of the date of the promulgation of these Policies and Procedures, a memorandum of understanding will be entered into between the designated health we components and those components or functions of the following departments which interact with the designated health care components:

-- 1. CASE University Attorney's Office (now called the Office of General Counsel) - 2.
-CASE Office of Audit Services - 3.
-CASE Controller's Offices including all accounting functions - 4.
-CASE Information Technology Services
+- 1. CWRU Office of General Counsel

+- 2. CWRU Office of Audit Services

+- 3. CWRU Controller's Offices including all accounting functions

+- 4. CWRU Information Technology Services

-If in the future any additional departments or functions of CASE have access to PHI maintained or disclosed by a designated health care component of CASE, the designated health care components will enter into a memorandum of understanding with such other department(s) or function(s).
+If in the future any additional departments or functions of CWRU have access to PHI maintained or disclosed by a designated health care component of CWRU, the designated health care components will enter into a memorandum of understanding with such other departments) or function(s).